 - Liquidity Ratio

 There are no alternate formulas for the current ratio.
-It is one of the few ratio formulas with consensus.
+It is one of the few ratio formulas with no alternate formulas.

 Current Ratio Interpretation